KI-labs/show-cases/pages/tdh.md

-# Stream and plot billions of GPS points
+# Data Hub

-*Data hub* is a cloud implementation of scalable processing, storing, analyzing and visualization data pipeline focused on finding geographical points of interest.
+*Data hub* is a cloud implementation of scalable processing, storing, analyzing and visualization data pipeline focused on finding geographical points of interest from billions of streaming GPS data points.

 ## Motivation